kolanos/namesilo/README.rst

     # By default the client initializes in sandbox mode
     ns = namesilo.NameSilo('API KEY HERE')

-    # Instantitate in live mode
+    # Instantiate in live mode
     ns = namesilo.NameSilo('API KEY HERE', live=True)

 From here you can call operations like so: